-Manchester House
+Manchester House, Cavendish Street

 There are 20 bedroom windows to the student accommodation at Manchester House that were assessed for impact (10 facing Cambridge Street and 10 facing north towards the development site).
-With regards to daylight the 10 windows facing Cambridge Street would be impacted upon with a VSC marginally below the 0.8 recommended (at 0.76 times its former value).
+With regards to daylight 7 out of the 10 windows would comply with the BRE report guidelines for daylight amenity.
+The three remaining windows retain between 0.76 and 0.79 of the VSC, only marginally below the guideline of 0.8.

-The 10 north facing windows are predicted to be impacted upon beyond the levels that are set out as acceptable with regards to BRE guidance (resulting in 0.30 times its former value).
+The 10 north facing windows are predicted to be impacted beyond the levels that are set out as acceptable with regards to BRE guidance.
+The VSC to ground floor windows would be affected by 8.89 - 10.44% and the VSC to the upper floors reduced by between 10.22 to 17.58%.

 The affected habitable windows serve student bedrooms where the requirement for natural light is less in comparison to permanent residents.
 This is because the students occupying these rooms are transient and usually occupy rooms for a maximum of nine months.
 In addition, students typically follow living patterns that differ from that of a more traditional dwelling.